 What are the 5 Eyes, 9 Eyes, and 14 Eyes?

 Sounds like some sort of night-time horror story.

 The 5,9 and 14 eyes all relate to the short name for intelligence sharing agreements between countries.

-The 5 eyes date back to the 1940’s and the World War 2.
-The UK and the USA signed the UKUSA agreement signed an intelligence sharing agreement, which would allow them to share intelligence freely and beat the Nazis.
-This was later extended to include New Zealand, Australia and Canada to become the 5 eyes.
+The 5 eyes date back to the 1940’s and World War 2.
+The UK and the USA signed the UKUSA agreement signed an intelligence-sharing agreement, which would allow them to share intelligence freely and beat the Nazis.
+This was later extended to include New Zealand, Australia, and Canada to become the 5 eyes.

 9 and 14 Eyes